kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - **Weighted Round Robin** (WRR): Weighted Round Robin allows you to assign weights to resource record sets in order to specify the frequency with which different responses are served.
 You may want to use this capability to do A/B testing, sending a small portion of traffic to a server on which you’ve made a software change.
 For instance, suppose you have two record sets associated with one DNS name—one with weight 3 and one with weight 1.
 In this case, 75% of the time Route 53 will return the record set with weight 3 and 25% of the time Route 53 will return the record set with weight 1.
 Weights can be any number between 0 and 255.
 - **Latency Based Routing** (LBR): Latency Based Routing is a new feature for Amazon Route 53 that helps you improve your application’s performance for a global audience.
 You can run applications in multiple AWS regions and Amazon Route 53, using dozens of edge locations worldwide, will route end users to the AWS region that provides the lowest latency.
 - **Failover Routing**: used when you want to create an active/passive setup.
 Route53 monitors the health of the active address and if the healthcheck fails, then traffic is routed to the passive endpoint.
 - **Geolocation Routing**: traffic is routed based upon the geographic location of your end user.
+Geographic location is based on national boundaries.
 Use case: EC2s are customized for localities, e.g. with language or currency options.
+- **GeoPromixity Routing**: traffic is routed based upon latitude and longitude.
 - **Mutlivalue Answer**: If you want to route traffic approximately randomly to multiple resources, such as web servers, you can create one multivalue answer record for each resource and, optionally, associate an Amazon Route 53 health check with each record.
 For example, suppose you manage an HTTP web service with a dozen web servers that each have their own IP address.
 No one web server could handle all of the traffic, but if you create a dozen multivalue answer records, Amazon Route 53 responds to DNS queries with up to eight healthy records in response to each DNS query.
 Amazon Route 53 gives different answers to different DNS resolvers.
 If a web server becomes unavailable after a resolver caches a response, client software can try another IP address in the response.

 ## Databases